Maximum metabolism: if weight loss or fitness is your goal this year then this article is the one for you.

 If your new to fitness, macro-nutrient and diet assessment, always consult a professional health care provider as they will know your current and past health history to help you assess a safe weight-loss or fitness plan to suit your needs.

 Life is full of choices: every morning we rise is a brand new day to change; change what we didn't do yesterday or forgot too.
 We can Change the way we look at life, our metabolism and the foods we eat: how would you treat your very best friend?
-For me It would be with respect and patience - because that's exactly what mine is to me.
+For me It would be with respect, kindness and patience - because that's exactly what mine is to me.